 Although I’ve been a long-time snowboarder, cross country skiing gives me a newfound excitement for the cold season.
-The sensation of achievement and physical expenditure after conquering 25K of hilly trail is reminiscent to a solid brick session off the bike.
+The sensation of achievement and physical expenditure after conquering 25K of hilly trail is reminiscent of a solid brick session off the bike.

-Not only that, but the views breathtaking.
+Not only that but the views are breathtaking.

 You Might Also Like

 - What’s the Best Triathlon Wetsuit?

 - Best Exercise Bikes for Your Home Gym

 - Aero Helmets for Triathlon, Time Trial, and Road

 - Best eBike Brands

 Endurance athlete, professional off-road cyclist, and avid blogger, Tyler Tafelsky participates in long-course multisport and cycling events.
 Today, Tyler competes in ultra-distance cycling races at the professional level.
 Since starting Better Triathlete in 2014, he has been the head of content for the site's editorial team.
 Learn more about Tyler